AbhijeetKrishnan/whatsapp-parser/README.md

 any line that begins with `[mm]/[dd]/[yy], [h]:[mm] AM|PM - ` is the beginning of a new record.
 Errors of the kind I mentioned will arise, but they are unavoidable.

-### Names do not contain ':'
+### Names do not contain `:`

-Regular messages are identified by the name and contents being separated by a ':' character.
+Regular messages are identified by the name and contents being separated by the `:` (colon) character.

 ```
-11/12/12, 1:00 PM - Ashok Kumar: 11/12/22, 1:01 PM - ABC: Message 1
+11/12/22, 1:00 PM - Ashok Kumar: 11/12/22, 1:01 PM - ABC: Message 1
 ```

-In case names can contain the ':' character, it would be impossible to identify what part of the string is the name, and what part the message.
+In case names can contain `:`, it would be impossible to identify what part of the string is the name, and what part the message.

 ```
-11/12/12, 1:00 PM - A:s:h:o:k: K:u:m:a:r: 11/12/22, 1:01 PM - ABC: Message 1
+11/12/22, 1:00 PM - A:s:h:o:k: K:u:m:a:r: 11/12/22, 1:01 PM - ABC: Message 1
 ```

-I make the fairly reasonable assumption that names do not contain the ':' character.
-This allows detection of a name as the string before the first ':'.
+I make the fairly reasonable assumption that names do not contain `:`.
+This allows detection of a name as the string before the first `:`.